goabstract/Awesome-Design-Tools/README.md

 You can also do prototyping with Figma, Adobe XD, and InVision Studio, which are mentioned in the UI Design Tools section.

 ### Stock Photos Tools
-* [Zoommy](http://zoommyapp.com) — helps you find awesome free stock photos for your creative product or inspiration.
+* [Zoommy](http://www.zoommyapp.com) — helps you find awesome free stock photos for your creative product or inspiration.
-* [Unsplash](http://Unsplash.com) —  stock photos free to use
+* [Unsplash](http://www.unsplash.com) — stock photos free to use.

 ### UI Design Tools
 * [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) — create logos, icons, drawings, typography, and illustrations for print, web, video, and mobile.